Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Method: Contractive Flows with Self-Attention

 \section{Method: Contractive Flows with Self-Attention}

-Before defining the transformation function with self-attention, we need to make sure that the two conditions of normalizing flow function are satisfied i.e, the function is invertible and the log-determinant of the Jacobian is tractable.
-In order to have attention incorporated in contractive flows, the attention module needs to be inserted in between the convolutional layers in the function $\mathbf{g}_\phi$ of Equation \ref{restrans}.
+Before defining the transformation function with self-attention, we need to make sure that the two conditions of the normalizing flow function are satisfied, i.e., the function is invertible, and the log-determinant of the Jacobian is tractable.
+As shown in Figure \ref{fig:diagram}, on a complex image space $X$, and given a simple base distribution $z$, the model tries to learn an invertible bijective function $f$ that maps $X$ to $Z$.
+In our case, $f$ is a contraction making the whole system a contractive flow.
+So, in order to have attention incorporated in contractive flows, the attention module needs to be inserted in between the convolutional layers in the function $\mathbf{g}_\phi$ of Equation \ref{restrans}.
 This would require the attention function to be a Lipschitz continuous function.
 Since the attention function involves computing a dot-product between the query and key matrices, it will be referred to as \textit{dot-product self-attention}.
 Even if the dot-product self-attention module can be inverted, the log-determinant of the Jacobian is hard to compute.
-A trick to compute non-tractable log-determinant of the Jacobian is to use the results of \cite{withers2010log} that reduces computing the determinant to computing the trace.
-The result shows that for any non-singular matrix $A \in \mathbb{R}^{d\times d}$

-where $ln$ is a matrix logarithm, $tr$ is the trace of a matrix.
+A trick to compute the non-tractable log-determinant of the Jacobian is to use the results of \cite{withers2010log} that reduces computing the determinant to computing the trace.
+The result shows that for any non-singular matrix $A \in \mathbb{R}^{d\times d}$, $\ln(\det A) = \text{tr}(\ln A)$ where $\ln$ is a matrix logarithm, $\text{tr}$ is the trace of a matrix.
 However, this result requires the determinant be a positive quantity.
-It is proven that the Lipschitz constrained perturbations of the form $x + g(x)$ yield positive Jacobian determinants \cite{behrmann2019invertible}.
-Therefore, for a function $F(x) = x + g(x)$, we have,
+It is proven that the Lipschitz-constrained perturbations of the form $x + g(x)$ yield positive Jacobian determinants \cite{behrmann2019invertible}.
+Therefore, for a function $F(x) = x + g(x)$, we have, $ |\det J_F(x)| = \det J_F(x).$